-“Are Management and Leadership different?” is one of the oldest questions in business schools, and in some ways the MBA’s equivalent of the ancient theological question “How many angels can dance on the head of a pin?”
+“Are Management and Leadership different?” is one of the oldest questions you'll hear at business schools, and in some ways it's the MBA’s equivalent of the ancient theological question “How many angels can dance on the head of a pin?”

 Management and Leadership are indeed different things.
 But the difference is not as extreme as some would like to express it, and the two modes are, in the real world, almost never mutually exclusive.
 Peter Drucker famously said “Management is doing things right and leadership is doing the right things.”
 Which is a memorable and inspirational quotation, except that much of the work of executives today demands doing the right things the right way with the right people—so where does one draw the borders?